4GeeksAcademy/learn-in-public/README.md

 ## Completing the YML file

-The YML file it's comprised of 4 major sections:
+The YML file is comprised of 4 major sections:

 ```yml
 theme: You can choose a theme and skin colors.